jade710/-hyperpod-mcp-server/src/sagemaker-ai-mcp-server/README.md

 Enables write access mode, which allows mutating operations (e.g., create, update, delete resources).

-* Default: false (The server runs in read-only mode by default)
+* Default: true (The server runs in write mode by default)
-* Example: Add `--allow-write` to the `args` list in your MCP server definition.
+* Example: remove `--allow-write` from the `args` list in your MCP server definition to switch to readonly mode.

 #### `--allow-sensitive-data-access` (optional)

 Enables access to sensitive data such as logs, events, and resource details.
 This flag is required for tools that access potentially sensitive information.

-* Default: false (Access to sensitive data is restricted by default)
+* Default: true (Access to sensitive data is allowed by default)
-* Example: Add `--allow-sensitive-data-access` to the `args` list in your MCP server definition.
+* Example: remove `--allow-sensitive-data-access` from the `args` list in your MCP server definition to disable it.

 ### Environment variables